 Contamination of food products can occur before, during, and after processing.
 Sanitation procedures should be documented and include details of any equipment disassembly procedures, chemicals, and methods used.
 The time required, amount of chemicals used, and water temperatures should be recorded.
 Make sure that employees use proper protective products to prevent contaminating work areas and product during manufacturing.
 Gloves, hair nets, and face masks are common forms of protective wear.
 Workers must also protect themselves from bacteria or pathogens that may be contained in the raw materials they are processing.

 Your employees need to be aware of the location of emergency shut-offs on all machinery and cannot be permitted to operate machinery without the required training.
 They also must be dressed appropriately, free of clothing or jewelry items that could become caught in machinery.
 The possibility for entrapment endangers workers and loose items can end up contaminating the product being processed.

 By following these guidelines, employers can keep both the food chain and their employees safe.
 To achieve maximum safety results, all employees, supervisors and managers need to be involved in the training.
 These standards should also be applied to any sub-contractors and suppliers.

 For more information and advice on how to manage the safety of your product and your manufacturing process, please contact us at 845-986-1177.
-We are your insurance solutions provider, partner, and adviser, serving Warwick, Greenwood Lake, Florida, Goshen, Pine Island, Middletown, Chester, Monroe, Newburgh, Orange County, and the Hudson Valley, state of New York, and Tri-State Area.
+We are your business, home, auto, and life insurance solutions provider, partner, and adviser, serving Warwick, Greenwood Lake, Florida, Goshen, Pine Island, Middletown, Chester, Monroe, Newburgh, Orange County, and the Hudson Valley, state of New York, and Tri-State Area.